-In this blog, first published in Heating & Plumbing Monthly in August 2017, Dr Matthew Trewhella, General Manager at Kensa, explains how our Shoebox heat pump paired with a micro-district system architecture makes it easy to install ground source heat pumps in flats.
+In this blog, Dr Matthew Trewhella, Managing Director of Kensa Contracting, explains how Kensa Heat Pumps’ Shoebox heat pump paired with a Shared Ground Loop Array makes it easy to install ground source heat pumps in flats.

 Despite these challenges, ground source heat pumps are a fantastic way to heat a flat and can seriously outperform other forms of heating in terms of comfort, controllability and low running costs.
-And thanks to product innovations such as Kensa’s Shoebox heat pump and micro-district heating system architectures, the application of ground source heat pumps in flats has never been easier or more appealing.
+And thanks to product innovations such as Kensa’s Shoebox heat pump and Shared Ground Loop Array system architectures, the application of ground source heat pumps in flats has never been easier or more appealing.

 Installing ground source heat pumps into flats works best when the system is installed for all the flats at the same time – either when first built or as a single retrofit programme.
-Configuring the system as a district heating system brings technical benefits and unlocks funding through the non-domestic RHI and the ECO scheme (retrofit only).
-This funding ensures that system owners can also make a return on investment meaning there is no shortage of finance options available.
+Configuring the system as a district heating system brings many technical benefits – such as a heat pump per property for individual energy bills – and leaves behind unsightly central plants, complex controls and expensive heat losses.
+And for retrofits, this system unlocks funding from the ECO scheme.

-The benefits are clear but how do you go about designing and installing a system to make sure it performs as intended?
+The benefits of significantly reducing carbon emissions and saving on long-term costs are clear.
+But how do you go about designing and installing a system to make sure it performs as intended?

 The ground array is going to be there for 100 years and you have to make sure it will cope with the load required of it at any time of day or night, at any time of year.